Which of the following functional groups is present in the compou... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the polarity of the functional group (nitrile)?
+Which of the following statements about the functional group present in (acetic acid) is correct?

 5